 Report a noise nuisance

-Use this page to get help with noise that is interfering with your home life, affecting your health or is likely to affect your health.
+Use this page to get help with noise that is significantly interfering with your home life, affecting your health or is likely to affect your health.

 - Excessive or persistent barking dogs

-- Loud music or shouting from neighbours
+- Loud music and certain noise from neighbours

 - Alarms that have been sounding for an extended period of time